PichardRarker/fsleyes-for-windows/README.md

 # fsleyes-for-windows
-A simple .exe wrapper for FSLeyes, allowing it to be started from the Windows GUI
+A simple .exe wrapper for FSLeyes, allowing it to be launched from the Windows GUI.
+An equivalent is also provided for the now deprecated FSLView.

+ ## Usage
+ Double-clicking the fsleyes desktop shortcut will open the program.
+Right clicking on a `.nii` or `nii.gz` file,

 ## Prerequisites